jigish/slate/README.md

   * create, delete, and activate snapshots of the current state of windows
 * Set default layouts for different monitor configurations which will activate when that configuration is detected.
 * Window Hints: an intuitive way to change window focus
-* \[Beta Version - Use at your own risk!\] A better, more customizable, application switcher.
+* A better, more customizable, application switcher.

 ## Credits ##